tech-girl-15/devops/readme.md

-Here's a `README.md` with all the steps to connect to GitHub using SSH:
+steps to connect to GitHub using SSH:

 ````markdown
 # Connect to GitHub with SSH